MuchHair/HQM/README.md

 | :--- | :---: |
 |ours (ResNet50)| 63.6 |

+##CDN
+An efficient code implemenation of GBS on CDN is provided.

 ## Citation
 Please consider citing our papers if it helps your research.
 ```